HDFC Bank Ltd Directors Report.

 Compelling Product Offering

-HDBFSL brings in a compelling product offering leading to customer convenience.
-It offers financial services at one place be it secured/unsecured loans, investments or insurance.
+HDB brings in a compelling product offering across secured/unsecured loans, investments or insurance.
 The company offers instant loan approvals for consumer loans with intelligent web application forms as well as personalised credit appraisal for large business loans.

 Focus on Phygital: Physical cum Digital

-The annual reports of HDBFSL and HSL are available on the website of the Bank (www.hdfcbank.com).
+The companys performance was influenced by the sluggish macroeconomic environment and the fall in stock markets over the year.
+Benchmark Indices like the Sensex and Nifty fell by 24 per cent and 26 per cent respectively over the year.
+This was their worst ever performance in over a decade, caused by the slowing economy, global trade wars and the COVID pandemic towards the end of the year.
+3 As on March 31, 2020, your Bank held 96.57% stake in HSL.
+The annual reports of HDB and HSL are available on the website of the Bank (www.hdfcbank.com).
 Shareholders who wish to have a copy of the annual accounts and detailed information may write to HDFC Bank.
 These documents will also be available for inspection by shareholders at the registered offices of the Bank and its two subsidiaries.

 Other Statutory Disclosures